Graduate student Annie Shillaber

 B.S., University of Dayton, 1999

-Graduate students in my research group will learn traditional methods for groundwater investigations and gain exposure to new and exciting techniques for hydrogeologic site characterization.
-In addition to these skills, students in my group will become functional in a Unix/Linux environment, and may learn a computer programming language, if needed for their research.
+Graduate students in my research group learn traditional and innovative methods for reservoir characterization and gain experience with numerical modeling of various geofluid systems.
+In addition to these skills, students in my group become functional in a Unix/Linux environment, and may learn a computer programming language, if needed for their research.
 I encourage applications from students with broad scientific interests in groundwater and energy resources, modeling and simulation, applied mathematics, and a fair dose of fieldwork to keep us all honest!

 Please contact me if you would like more information about my research program or current student opportunities.